DataCueCo/datacue-help/docs/install/magento.md

 Just reach out to us using the support email in your Magento 2 admin panel and we'll help you get started.

 ::: warning Warning
-This extension is ONLY for Magento 2.
+This module is ONLY for Magento 2.
 Magento 1 users should refer to our [API documentation](https://developer.datacue.co).
 :::

 ## Installation